DmitrySerg/data-wondering/dark-forest-game-theory/dark-forest-game-theory.md

 Besides the pleasant shivers down my spine, I also got a fascinating idea to play with.
 So in this article, I want to share my thoughts on one of the most intriguing ideas explored in the trilogy: the Dark Forest theory.

-Dive in for your daily dose of man-made horrors beyond comprehension and remember: [YOU ARE BUGS](https://www.youtube.com/watch?v=tEBIbJrUYZk)!
+If you don't mind mild spoilers for the book series, dive in for your daily dose of man-made horrors beyond comprehension.
+And remember: [YOU ARE BUGS](https://www.youtube.com/watch?v=tEBIbJrUYZk)!

 <p align="center">
 <img src="images/you_are_bugs.png" alt="YOU ARE BUGS" style="width:400px;"/>
 </p>

-# Where is Everybody?
+# But Where is Everybody?

 There are over [100 billion stars](https://www.space.com/25959-how-many-stars-are-in-the-milky-way.html) in our galaxy, and over [2 trillion galaxies](https://www.skyatnightmagazine.com/space-science/how-many-galaxies-in-universe) in the observable universe.
 How come we haven't seen any evidence of life outside Earth?
 Are we the first?
 Or the last?
 The only ones?
 The apparent contradiction between the high probability of extraterrestrial civilizations' existence and complete lack of evidence for them has been puzzling scientists and philosophers for centuries.
 As you have probably heard, the question is now widely known as the [Fermi Paradox](https://en.wikipedia.org/wiki/Fermi_paradox) thanks to the physicist [Enrico Fermi](https://en.wikipedia.org/wiki/Enrico_Fermi) who, during a casual conversation with his colleagues about UFOs in the summer of 1950, asked: "But where is everybody?"